Simonas Daukantas: University education

 There is no reliable information on Daukantas' activities while he waited for his diploma.
-Earlier biographers claimed that he studied at the University of Dorpat, but researchers Vaclovas Biržiška and Antanas Tyla found no record of Daukantas among Dorpat students.
+Earlier biographers claimed that he studied at the Imperial University of Dorpat, but researchers Vaclovas Biržiška and Antanas Tyla found no record of Daukantas among Dorpat students.
 Jonas Šliūpas claimed that Daukantas visited France, Germany, England, while other authors claimed that he studied historical documents at the Königsberg archives, but there is no record that he was issued a passport that would have allowed him to leave Vilnius.
 Daukantas likely joined a small circle of Samogitian students that promised to promote Lithuanian language and culture signifying the early stages of the Lithuanian National Revival.
 There a popular legend that he went to the Gate of Dawn and promised to write only in Lithuanian.
 Already in 1822, he wrote Darbai senųjų lietuvių ir žemaičių (Deeds of the Ancient Lithuanians and Samogitians), an 855-page manuscript on the history of Lithuania.
 While it was not published until 1929, two copies of the manuscript are known.
 Researcher Roma Bončkutė proposed that Daukantas was inspired to write the work after reading The Seasons by Kristijonas Donelaitis, first published by Ludwig Rhesa in 1818.
 In 1824, Daukantas translated 111 fables of Phaedrus, but they remained unpublished until 1846.